jianbing-zhang/SepsisMIMIC/README.md

 - Download all csv from MIMIC III, build the postgreSQL database with the given code from MIMIC. mimic-code/buildmimic/postgres

+- run identify_Y.sql with postgreSQL to get sepsis label

 - Python3 Anaconda:
   Before running ETL01.py, gather the list of routine vital signs and save it to a csv in the data folder.
   On the command line, you can run in the data directory: